By Timothy Scott

 We are clearly in Jalisco, the state where almost every Mexican cliché and cultural icon was born.
 Tequila the town and tequila the drink.
 Cantinas with swinging wooden doors.
 Mariachi bands in elaborate embroidered outfits and giant sombreros.
 Plus every song you've heard in a Speedy Gonzales cartoon.

 This is a very large and diverse state however, stretching from farming plains to a Pacific coastline stretching several hours south from Puerto Vallarta.
 In between is Mexico's second–largest city—Guadalajara—and the Sierra Madre mountain ranges.
+Lots of Mexico's famous spirit comes from the plains, but get into "Los Altos" and you get a more floral, herbal version like Don Julio tequila.

 We leave the Alamo rental car counter in Leon with keys to an almost–new Nissan and luggage for three, aiming to hit a few highlights and hopefully a few surprises on a week–long vacation.
 We aren't going to cross the mountains this time and head to a beach.
 Instead we will tour the heart of Mexico at our own leisurely pace, seeing colonial towns and the big city, a "pueblo magico," or two, and the gringo magnet of Lake Chapala.